-During the first half of fiscal 2024, our management approved, committed to and initiated plans to restructure and further improve efficiencies in our operations due to our acquisitions and certain other operational activities (2024 Restructuring Plan).
-The total estimated restructuring costs associated with the 2024 Restructuring Plan are up to \$609 million and will be recorded to the restructuring expense line item within our condensed consolidated statements of operations as they are incurred.
-We recorded \$243 million of restructuring expenses in connection with the 2024 Restructuring Plan in the first half of fiscal 2024 and we expect to incur the majority of the estimated remaining \$366 million through the end of fiscal 2025.
+During fiscal 2024, our management approved, committed to and initiated plans to restructure and further improve efficiencies in our operations due to our acquisitions and certain other operational activities (2024 Restructuring Plan).
+In the second quarter of fiscal 2025, our management supplemented the 2024 Restructuring Plan to reflect additional actions that we expect to take.
+The total estimated restructuring costs associated with the 2024 Restructuring Plan are up to \$673 million and will be recorded to the restructuring expense line item within our condensed consolidated statements of operations as they are incurred through the end of the plan.
+We recorded \$161 million and \$243 million of restructuring expenses in connection with the 2024 Restructuring Plan during the six months ended November 30, 2024 and 2023, respectively.
 Any changes to the estimates of executing the 2024 Restructuring Plan will be reflected in our future results of operations.